 Barrett Karr grew up in Fort Worth and graduated from TCU in ’94.
 Barrett spent 25 years serving on Capitol Hill, and in the White House.
 She currently works for Silver Lake, a private equity firm, based in both New York City and Menlo Park, CA. Barrett's role in Silver Lake is to offer government insights relative to current and future investments.

 Robert (Bobby) Chesney

-Bobby Chesney (TCU ’94, Harvard Law ‘97) is the James A. Baker III Chair in the Rule of Law and World Affairs at the University of Texas School of Law, where he also serves as the Law School's Associate Dean for Academic Affairs.
+Bobby Chesney (TCU ’94, Harvard Law ‘97) is the James A. Baker III Chair in the Rule of Law and World Affairs at the University of Texas School of Law, where he also serves as the Law School's Dean.
 Separately, he serves UT as Director of the Robert Strauss Center for International Security & Law, which is a university-wide interdisciplinary unit that generates policy-relevant research, innovative courses, and high-impact public events.